Rowage3/torn-gym-gains-calculator-plus/README.md

 <br>

-**Changed: migrated to the Torn API v2 endpoints**
+- **Changed:** Migrated to the Torn API v2 endpoints.
 The script now reads from `/v2/torn/gyms` and `/v2/user` instead of the older v1 selections endpoints.
 Every value was verified identical to v1 before the switch: gym list, battle stats, max happy, max energy, active gym, and all perk strings match byte for byte.
 Nothing about your gains, bonuses, or perks changed, this is purely the data source moving to the current API version.

-**Improved: accessibility and cross-browser compatibility**
+- **Improved:** Accessibility and cross-browser compatibility.
   - Keyboard focus is now always visible on inputs, even on browsers that do not support modern CSS color functions.
   - Added solid color fallbacks so the active tab, the best-gym highlight in the Gyms table, and hover states stay visible on older browsers instead of disappearing.
   - The panel can now be dragged with touch and pen, not just a mouse.

-**Improved: readability**
+- **Improved:** Readability.
   - Larger, clearer tab labels.
   - Lifted the muted text color across all six themes for better contrast on hints and sub-labels.
   - Four-column input rows collapse to two columns on very narrow screens.

 </details>

 <details>
-<summary><strong>v1.4.0</strong> - Balance Tab</summary>
+<summary><strong>v1.4.0</strong> - Balance tab</summary>

 <br>

-**Added: Balance tab** (between Goal and Gyms)

-A new tab dedicated to planning training toward a target stat distribution, either a custom ratio you define or the stat requirements of one or two special gyms.
+- **Added:** Balance tab, between Goal and Gyms.
+A tab dedicated to planning training toward a target stat distribution, either a custom ratio you define or the stat requirements of one or two special gyms.

-- Custom ratio mode: enter four percentages summing to 100, get a day-by-day training plan
+  - Custom ratio mode: enter four percentages summing to 100, get a day-by-day training plan.
-- Special gym mode: pick one or two gyms, the script derives the correct target ratio from their requirements and plans toward it
+  - Special gym mode: pick one or two gyms, the script derives the correct target ratio from their requirements and plans toward it.
-- Incompatible gym pairs are automatically blocked in the picker (based purely on whether their stat requirements can be simultaneously satisfied)
+  - Incompatible gym pairs are blocked in the picker, based purely on whether their stat requirements can be simultaneously satisfied.
-- All eight valid dual-gym combinations are supported with algebraically derived target ratios
+  - All eight valid dual-gym combinations are supported with algebraically derived target ratios.
-- Fast / Precise precision toggle: 1.0% or 0.5% convergence threshold
+  - Fast and Precise toggle: 1.0% or 0.5% convergence threshold.
-- In gym mode, the plan never stops before the actual gym stat requirements are met regardless of precision setting
+  - In gym mode, the plan never stops before the actual gym stat requirements are met, regardless of precision setting.
-- Day-by-day plan cards showing trains per stat, energy cost, and estimated gain per block
+  - Day-by-day plan cards showing trains per stat, energy cost, and estimated gain per block.
-- Daily energy budget model: the Calculator energy field is your total daily budget, the Calculator gym cost-per-train determines how many trains fit per day
+  - Daily energy budget model: the Calculator energy field is your total daily budget, the Calculator gym cost per train determines how many trains fit per day.
-- Last day of the plan uses only the remaining trains needed, never forces a full day's budget
+  - The last day of the plan uses only the remaining trains needed, never a forced full day.
-- Three ratio bars (current, after plan, target) for visual comparison
+  - Three ratio bars (current, after plan, target) for visual comparison.
-- Training breakdown table with final values, final percentages, and deviation from target per stat
+  - Training breakdown table with final values, final percentages, and deviation from target per stat.
-- Status bar on load now shows total battle stats instead of the selected single stat

-**Fixed: Balance tab gym pair compatibility** - the correct set of incompatible pairs is now enforced.
-Pairs are blocked if and only if their stat requirements mathematically cannot be simultaneously satisfied, which turns out to be: Balboas vs Frontline, and any two solo gyms.
+- **Fixed:** Balance tab gym pair compatibility.
+The correct set of incompatible pairs is now enforced.
+Pairs are blocked if and only if their stat requirements mathematically cannot be simultaneously satisfied, which turns out to be Balboas against Frontline, and any two solo gyms.
+- **Changed:** The status bar on load shows total battle stats instead of the selected single stat.

 </details>